 As parents it is better, we are aware of the problem’s teenagers are facing and be vigilant and not miss the signs should they appear.

-Spend some time reading our article How-to find out suicidal tendency in your teen?.
+Spend some time reading our article Suicide.

 We want them to be ready so that they can pass through even the most difficult challenges in life.
 So, we can be sure that they will be okay without us.